Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Smoking Laws

 According to Ala.
-Code § 22-15A-5, employers have the right to adopt and maintain a written smoking policy which allows employees to designate their work area as non-smoking and prohibits smoking in all common work areas, unless the majority of employees who work in that area agree that it will be allowed.
+Code § 22-15A-5, employers have the right to adopt and maintain a written smoking policy that allows employees to designate their work area as non-smoking and prohibits smoking in all common work areas, unless the majority of employees who work in that area agree that it will be allowed.
 The policy must be communicated to employees within three weeks of its adoption and a written policy must be supplied when asked for.
 Employers have the right to designate any place of employment non-smoking.
 However, according to Ala.
-Code §22-15A-6, child care facilities, hospitals/doctors' offices, elevators, public transport, government buildings, restrooms, service lines, public areas of aquariums, galleries, libraries, museums, seniors housing, common areas in apartment buildings, polling places, schools, retail establishments (excluding restaurants) and lobbies of multi-unit commercial facilities must be non-smoking.
+Code §22-15A-6, child care facilities, hospitals/doctors' offices, elevators, public transport, government buildings, restrooms, service lines, public areas of aquariums, galleries, libraries, museums, seniors housing, common areas in apartment buildings, polling places, schools, retail establishments (excluding restaurants), and lobbies of multiunit commercial facilities must be non-smoking.

 Break Time to Express Milk